 - Staff Members

-Now why would you want to check any of these boxes to EXCLUDE these post types from your sitemap?
-Well I’m glad you asked.
-Main reason is that sometimes these post types are created and you don’t actually use them on your site.
-Doesn’t do you any good to include them in your sitemap then.
+The main reason is that sometimes, these post types are created and you don’t actually use them on your site.
+It doesn’t do you any good to include them in your sitemap, then.
 Go ahead and check those off.

 Advanced – WordPress SEO by Yoast